nguyensinhtu/protoc-gen-druid-spec/README.md

 ## flattenSpec
 Parent field separate with nested field by double underscore '`__`'
-- if you dont set prefix, default will be protobuf field name
+- if you dont set prefix or empty prefix, default will be protobuf field name
 ```protobuf
 message Bar {
    Foo foo = 4[ (gen_druid_spec.spec).flatten = {} ];